-Take a closer look at the old photo albums of shopkeepers and discover a fantastic array of photos of the interiors or window displays of their shops.
+If you take a closer look at the old photo albums of shopkeepers, you will discover a fantastic array of photos of the interiors or window displays of their shops.
 In several photos, the shopkeeper poses with staff or family.
-Nowadays, in the digital era, taking a photo of a shop is easy but in the old days this was not that evident.
+Nowadays, in the digital era, taking a photo of a shop is easy, but in the old days this was not that evident.
 Photos were taken to celebrate an award, to highlight your trade, at the end of a renovation, to emphasise the personal service you offered...
 These photos are silent witnesses of fleeting, bygone memories.

 A new photo series by Sanne De Wilde

 These photos and postcard inspired Sanne De Wilde to create a new photo series.
 She compiled a colourful and contemporary sequel to the old collections.
-With her photos, Sanne De Wilde reflects on the visual information that the old and new photos subconsciously provide.
-Learn more about food and colourful packaging, the presentation of merchandise, store designs as well as the smells and flavours that are typical of a corner shop.
+With her photos, Sanne De Wilde reflected on the visual information that the old and new photos subconsciously provide.
+Visitors could learn more about food and colourful packaging, the presentation of merchandise, store designs as well as the smells and flavours that are typical of a corner shop.

 Here, take your pick: home-made fish salad or a chocolate marble cake, fresh pierogi and chocolate-covered prunes, feta and olives, roasted seeds, a seasoning and a Moroccan lipstick.
 "Queue.
 Go on, take it.
 And do come back!"
 Old photos on the wall, yellowed, framed, wallpaper with flower patterns, new posters on the wall, shiny, with a fresh coat of paint.
 (Sanne De Wilde, 2016)

-Sanne De Wilde likes to zoom in on the shopkeepers in her photos: they are what keeps the store going, they are the face of their store.
+Sanne De Wilde liked to zoom in on the shopkeepers in her photos: they are what keeps the store going, they are the face of their store.

 Our history is located between our ears and in our mouth.
 I had the opportunity to travel through time, through people, homes, villages, the city.
 To record the faces of the shopkeepers in Antwerp, Merksem, Berendrecht, Deurne...
 A face from the past and present.
 A Belgian face that is increasingly coloured...
 It looks healthy.
 But sometimes there is also a hint of melancholy.
 The eyes see through the present right back into the past.
 The nose inhales the fragrance of blood pudding, pea soup and oxtail.
 The mouth savours the stories and they taste just the same as they used to.
 The face brightens up and smiles when I press the shutter and capture the story in the face.
 (Sanne De Wilde, 2016)